Sharing¶

 Overview¶

 Sharing is a core capability that runs across the entire RosettaHub platform.
-Nearly every artifact -- formations, images, cloud keys, storages, perspectives, portfolios, and more -- can be shared with other users, groups, or organizations.
-This enables collaboration without giving up ownership or control.
+Nearly every artifact -- formations, images, cloud keys, storages, Kubernetes clusters, container images, perspectives, portfolios, compliance policies, and more -- can be shared with other users, groups, or organisations with a right-click.
+This enables collaboration without giving up ownership or control, and non-administrators can share too -- sharing is not gated behind central IAM.

 Visibility Levels¶